State Fairs and Carnivals

 - unmaintained and malfunctioning rides causing brain injuries or spinal cord injuries by being jolted around too quickly,

 - inexperienced ride operators putting too many kids on one ride or making a ride go too fast

 What to Do If You Were Seriously Injured on a State Fair Ride

-If you know someone who was seriously injured at a state fair or carnival, be sure to reach out to our team.
+If you know someone seriously injured at a state fair or carnival, ensure that they receive immediate medical care.
+After this, be sure to contact our legal team.
 We're dedicated to helping people keep moving forward after they've suffered catastrophic injuries.